Rylith/TouchpadTestV2/README.md

 ## Edit the application

 The server application is build as [Eclipse](https://eclipse.org/downloads/) project.
-You need the jdk if you want to modify the code or launch the application with Eclipse.
+You need JDK 8 if you want to modify the code or launch the application with Eclipse.

 You have to add VM arguments as in the following example [here] (https://github.com/INRIA/libpointing/wiki/Java) (same argument that in scripts) and add to the classpath the previous compiled jar of libpointing (libpointing.jar that you can find in "MouseMotionServer\libpointing\bindings\Java\Jar")